Audio Signal Enhancement with Learning from Positive and Unlabelled Data: PULSE: PU learning for SE

 Here, $\widehat{y}_j\coloneqq \mathrm{sgn}(f_{\widehat{\bm{\theta}}}(\mathbf{x}_j))$ is the predicted label of the $j$th TF component, where $\mathbf{x}_j$ is the corresponding spectrogram patch and $\widehat{\bm{\theta}}$ is the trained parameters.
 This mask retains the TF components classified as N and removes those classified as P.

 \textbf{Architecture. } The classifier $f_{\bm{\theta}}$ is modelled by the following 11-layer CNN: Compress($1/15$)-Conv2d(1, 8, 3)-Conv2d(8, 8, 3)-Conv2d(8, 16, 3)-Conv2d(16, 16, 3)-Conv2d(16, 32, 3)-Conv2d(32, 32, 3)-Conv2d(32, 64, 3)-Conv2d(64, 64, 3)-Conv2d(64, 128, 1)-Conv2d(128, 128, 1)-Conv2d(128, 1, 1).
 Here, Compress($\alpha$) is a power-law compression layer that applies the non-linear function $(\cdot)^\alpha$ elementwise.
 Conv2d($C_\mathrm{in}$, $C_\mathrm{out}$, $K$) is a two-dimensional convolutional layer with $C_\mathrm{in}$ input channels, $C_\mathrm{out}$ output channels, a kernel size of $K\times K$, a stride of $(1,1)$, and no padding.
-All but the last convolutional layer are followed by a rectified linear unit (ReLU) and then a dropout layer with a rate of 0.2.
-The size of the input spectrogram patch is set to that of the receptive field of the network (i.e., $17\times 17$) so that the output size is $1\times 1$.
+All but the last convolutional layer are followed by a rectified linear unit (ReLU) and then a dropout layer with a {dropout} rate of 0.2.
+The size of the input spectrogram patch is set to that of the receptive field of the network (i.e., $17\times 17$) so that the CNN output size is $1\times 1$.

 \textbf{Loss. } It is crucial to design the loss $\ell(\mathbf{x},y,\bm{\theta})$ properly to obtain a good SE performance by PULSE.
-It measures the deviation of the classifier $f_{\bm{\theta}}$ from $(\mathbf{x},y)$, where $\mathbf{x}$ is a spectrogram patch and $y$ is the corresponding label.
-The sigmoid loss (\ref{eq:sigloss}) treats the classification error of each TF component equally.
-As the TF component with a larger magnitude is more significant in SE, we introduce the magnitude spectrogram $w(\mathbf{x})\coloneqq |\widetilde{x}|$ as a weight in (\ref{eq:sigloss}).
+It measures the deviation of the classifier $f_{\bm{\theta}}$ from $(\mathbf{x},y)$, where $\mathbf{x}$ is a spectrogram patch and $y$ is the corresponding label. {Commonly used losses in PU learning, such as the sigmoid loss (\ref{eq:sigloss}) or the cross-entropy, assign uniform weights to all TF components. } As {the classification accuracy of} the TF component with a larger magnitude is more significant in SE, we introduce the magnitude spectrogram $w(\mathbf{x})\coloneqq |\widetilde{x}|$ as a weight in (\ref{eq:sigloss}).
 Specifically, our loss is given by

 which we call a {\it weighted sigmoid loss}.\footnote{To give alternative interpretations of (\ref{eq:wsigloss}), note that it can be rewritten as $ \ell(\mathbf{x},y,\bm{\theta})=|\frac{1}{2}(y+1)\widetilde{x}-(\sigma\circ f_{\bm{\theta}})(\mathbf{x})\widetilde{x}| $, where $\circ$ is function composition.
 Here, $\frac{1}{2}(y+1)$ can be interpreted as a ground truth binary mask for extracting noise as it retains the P TF components and removes the N TF components.
 On the other hand, $(\sigma\circ f_{\bm{\theta}})(\mathbf{x})$ can be regarded as an estimated soft mask for extracting noise as it approaches $1$ when $f_{\bm{\theta}}(\mathbf{x})$ approaches $+\infty$ and approaches $0$ when $f_{\bm{\theta}}(\mathbf{x})$ approaches $-\infty$.
 Therefore, our loss is the absolute error between a noise estimate $\frac{1}{2}(y+1)\widetilde{x}$ using the ground truth binary mask $\frac{1}{2}(y+1)$ and a noise estimate $(\sigma\circ f_{\bm{\theta}})(\mathbf{x})\widetilde{x}$ using the estimated soft mask $(\sigma\circ f_{\bm{\theta}})(\mathbf{x})$.
 Our loss can also be seen as the signal approximation loss~\cite{Wang2018} with the following modifications.
 First, our loss is defined w.r.t.\,noise instead of the signal.
 Second, the target in our loss is the noise estimate using the ground truth mask, $\frac{1}{2}(y+1)\widetilde{x}$, instead of the ground truth noise itself.
 Third, our loss uses the $1$-norm instead of the $2$-norm. }